AlejandroDeLaCruz/Immunizations_Flu_Shots/README.md

 # Immunizations Flu Shots 2022

+## Introduction
+The dataset used in this analysis contains healthcare data from the state of Massachusetts, specifically focusing on selected counties.
+The objective is to identify patients aged 6 years or older who are eligible to receive flu shots and to determine how many of these patients have received their flu shot immunization in the year 2022.
+The analysis aims to provide insights into flu vaccination rates among eligible patients within these counties, aiding clinicians to ensure follow-up with active patients.

 ## Objectives
 ### Come up with flu shots dashboard for 2022 that does the following:
 <ol>